Ramanathpur: Urbanisation

 Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population in the subdivision is urban and 26.88% is rural.
 The subdivision has 6 municipalities and 34 census towns.
 The municipalities are: Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
 Amongst the CD Blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per 2011 Census of India, Ramnathpur had a total population of 6,811 of which 3,370 (49%) were males and 3,441 (51%) were females.
+As per 2011 Census of India, Ramnathpur had a population of 6,811 of which 3,370 (49%) were males and 3,441 (51%) were females.
 Population below 6 years was 677.
-The total number of literates in Ramnathpur was 5,227 (85.22% of the population over 6 years).
+The number of literates in Ramnathpur was 5,227 (85.22% of the population over 6 years).